Sarah-Dankwa/de-streaming-data-project/README.md

 ```

-The function will send the results to an sqs stream and will also be displayed in the lambda console.
+The function will send the results to the sqs stream and will also be displayed in the lambda console.